-I get lots of questions on my diy skin care recipes and common issues about many of my other homemade beauty recipes and soap tutorials.
+I get lots of questions on my diy skin care recipes and common issues about many of my other homemade beauty recipes and soap making tutorials.
 So today I’m passing on some important tips based around questions that arise on a regular basis.
 Things like weighing and measuring, shelf life & using preservatives.

 Weight v Volume